tigretoncio/CV/README.md

 | [Instagram Clone](https://github.com/tigretoncio/instagram-challenge) | A web clone of instagram.  | Ruby on Rails, Omniauth, AWS, Capybara, Rspec, PostgreSQL |
 |[Makers BnB](https://github.com/MariaRomero/air_bnb) | Clone of Air-BNB, Makers Academy style | Sinatra, JavaScript, Postgres, Datamapper, mailgun, bcrypt

+## Experience

+**CinetB** (Dec-12 to Mar-16)
+*Co-Founder and Operations Manager*

+Founded and managed with other partners a Business Intelligence and data analysis consultancy firm operating mainly in Spain and in the technology sector.
+Helped telecommunication players in competitive intelligence projects, (voice and data services).

+**BT Group** (Feb-04 to Nov-12)
+*Senior Network Planning and Design Manager*
+Financial and technical responsibilities within the Network Planning and Design team, overseeing BT International Optical networks.

+*Core capacity Team Leader*
+Responsible for high-level design and planning of major network infrastructure capacity.
+Through inventory management and data analysis I achieved 90% OPEX reduction in cost per Mbps of leased line within 3 years.

+**Siticom / Devoteam Group (France)**
+*Telecoms Consultant / Project Manager*
+Worked for several clients in the Telecom, Finance and Internet Provider industry as project manager and IT Consultant, mainly in the Paris region.

 ## Education

 #### Makers Academy (Apr-16 to Jul-16)